nielsenjared/ReactVR-Blender/README.md

 Be sure to switch to Cycles Render.
 You can't render panoramic images for VR using the default engine.

-Under the Render panel, in Dimensions, set the size to 2:1 with a minimum value of 2048 x 1024.
+Under the Render panel, in Dimensions, set the aspect ratio to 2:1 with a minimum value of 2048 x 1024 (4096 x 2048 is better but will take much longer to render).

 Next, in the 3D viewport, select the camera.
 Shift + S and Selection to Cursor.